Women in Bletchley Park

-About 8,000 women worked in Bletchley Park, the central site for British cryptanalysts during World War II.
+About 7,500 women worked in Bletchley Park, the central site for British cryptanalysts during World War II.
 Women constituted roughly 75% of the workforce there.
-While women were overwhelmingly under-represented in high-level work, such as cryptanalysis, they were employed in large numbers in other important work, such as operating cryptographic machinery and communications machinery; translating of Axis documents; traffic analysis; clerical duties, and many more besides.
+While women were overwhelmingly under-represented in high-level work such as cryptanalysis, they were employed in large numbers in other important areas, including as operators of cryptographic and communications machinery, translators of Axis documents, traffic analysts, clerical workers, and more.